 The Drawbacks of Sober Living

-• I’m sure you noticed I qualified some of the above points with the word “responsible.”
-Not all halfway houses are responsible.
+- Not all halfway houses are responsible.
 Some strictly exist to make money off the newly sober.
-If you’re looking at sober living for yourself or a loved one, it’s important to do research and find an ethical facility.
-Check out N.A.R.R. (the National Association of Recovery Residences).
+If you’re looking at sober living for yourself or a loved one, it’s essential to research and find an ethical facility.

-• Like any type of sobriety resource, there are people who relapse at halfway houses.
-In fact, the high concentration of those in early-recovery make relapse a very real issue.
-If one resident uses, it’s possible others will join them.
-Of course, this can happen anywhere alcoholics gather, but it’s still worth being aware of.
+- Relapse Still Happens.
+Like any sobriety resource, some people relapse at halfway houses.
+The high concentration of those in early recovery makes relapse a genuine issue.
+If one resident relapses, it’s possible others will join them.

 For those in early-sobriety, sober living offers accountability, structure, a support network, and general help during a tough time.
 Halfway houses can also be shady and present a risk for relapse.
 However, the benefits outweigh the drawbacks.